Chinese era name: History

 The Emperor Wu of Han is conventionally regarded as the first ruler to declare an era name.
 Prior to the introduction of the first era name in 140 BCE, Chinese monarchs utilized the Qianyuan (前元), Zhongyuan (中元) and Houyuan (後元) systems to identify and number years.

 Prior to the Ming dynasty, it was common for Chinese sovereigns to change the era name during their reigns, resulting in the use of more than one era name for one ruler.
 For instance, Emperor Xuan of Han used a total of seven era names during his reign.

-The Hongwu Emperor started the tradition of having only one era name for one monarch—known as the yī shì yī yuán zhì (一世一元制; lit. "one-era-name-for-a-lifetime system").
+The Hongwu Emperor started the tradition of having only one era name for one monarch—known as the yí shì yì yuán zhì (一世一元制; lit. "one-era-name-for-a-reign system").
 Thus, modern historians would frequently refer to monarchs of the Ming and Qing dynasties by their respective era name.
 Notable exceptions to this "one-era-name" tradition included Zhu Qizhen who proclaimed two era names for his two separate reigns, Aisin Gioro Hong Taiji who used two era names to reflect his position as khan of the Later Jin and later as emperor of the Qing dynasty, as well as Aisin Gioro Puyi who adopted three era names in his capacity as emperor of the Qing dynasty and subsequently as ruler of Manchukuo.

 With the establishment of the Republic of China in 1912 CE, the Chinese era name system was superseded by the Republic of China calendar which remains in official use in Taiwan, Penghu, Kinmen, and Matsu Islands.
 The Republic of China calendar, while not an era name, is based on the era name system of Imperial China.
 Numerous attempts to reinstate monarchical rule in China had resulted in the declaration of additional era names after the founding of the Republic, but these regimes and their associated era names were short-lived.

+In 1949, the People's Republic of China was founded and the era was changed to the Common Era, for both internal and external affairs in mainland China.
+This notation was extended to Hong Kong in 1997 and Macau in 1999 (de facto extended in 1966) through Annex III of Hong Kong Basic Law and Macau Basic Law, thus eliminating the ROC calendar in these areas.

 The concept of era name also saw its adoption by neighboring Korea and Vietnam since the middle of the 6th century CE, and by Japan since the middle of the 7th century CE.
 Notably, Japan still officially retains the use of era names today.